 Title VIII of the Civil Rights Act of 1968, together with the Fair Housing Amendments Act of 1988, is called the Fair Housing Act.
-This federal law says that discrimination based on race, color, national origin, religion, sex, familial status and handicap is illegal in the sale or rental of most dwellings.
+This federal law says that discrimination based on race, color, national origin, religion, sex (including sexual orientation and gender identity), familial status and handicap is illegal in the sale or rental of most dwellings.
 These categories are commonly referred to as "protected classes".
 Mortgage financing, appraisal, title insurance, and homeowner's/renter's insurance are also covered transactions.